 Posts for tag: narrow heels

-You're all about being proactive when it comes to buying products, particularly those that affect your health, like running shoes.
-After scouring the internet you've learned about the importance of bringing in your old pair to show your wear patterns, your usual running distance, where your foot strikes the ground, your foot type, and any injuries you may have sustained.
+As a runner and someone who relishes living a heathy life you always do your research before making a health product purchase.
+When you purchased your last pair of running shoes, you learned about the importance of bringing in your old pair to show your wear patterns and informing the sales person about your usual running distance, where your foot strikes the ground, your foot type, and any injuries you may have sustained.

 The lacing hack!